newrelic/nri-kubernetes/README.md

 * `/metrics` from control plane components: `ETCD`,`controllerManager`, `apiServer` and `scheduler`

-Check out our [documentation](https://docs.newrelic.com/docs/kubernetes-integration-new-relic-infrastructure) in order to find out more how to install and configure the integration, learn what metrics are captured and how to query them.
+Check out our [documentation](https://docs.newrelic.com/docs/kubernetes-integration-new-relic-infrastructure) to learn how to install and configure the integration, understand what metrics are captured, and how to query them.

 ## Table of contents